charnley/slurm_submit/README.md

-# slurm_submit
+# SLURM submit scripts

-SLURM submit scripts for different programs
+SLURM submit scripts for different QM programs such as MOPAC